cloudfoundry/bosh/bosh-stemcell/README.md

 The arguments to `stemcell:build_os_image` are:

 1. *`operating_system_name`* identifies which type of OS to fetch.
 Determines which package repository and packaging tool will be used to download and assemble the files.
 Must match a value recognized by the  [OperatingSystem](lib/bosh/stemcell/operating_system.rb) module.
 Currently, only `ubuntu` and `centos` are recognized.
 2. *`operating_system_version`* an identifier that the system may use to decide which release of the OS to download.
 Acceptable values depend on the operating system.
 For `ubuntu`, use `trusty`.
-For `centos`, use `6.5` (which builds a CentOS 6.6 OS image) or `7`.
+For `centos`, use `6` or `7`.
 No other combinations are presently supported.
 3. *`os_image_path`* the path to write the finished OS image tarball to.
 If a file exists at this path already, it will be overwritten without warning.

 See below [Building the stemcell with local OS image](#building-the-stemcell-with-local-os-image) on how to build stemcell with the new OS image.